 Only a few minutes away from Monte San Savino is Marciano della Chiana, an unmissable medieval village with deeply historical roots; its Castle is absolutely breathtaking, towering over the hill immersed in the Valdichiana Aretina countryside.

-We recommend taking a brief visit to Lucignana, where – other than its magnificent Castle – the Madonna delle Querce sanctuary stands out, a project credited to Giorgio Vasari.
+We recommend taking a brief visit to Lucignano, where – other than its magnificent Castle – the Madonna delle Querce sanctuary stands out, a project credited to Giorgio Vasari.

 Every weekend of the second Sunday of September, the Sagra della Porchetta (Pork Festival) takes place.
 The event is absolutely unmissable with its spectacular tastings and wine that boasts over fifty varieties.